Contemplative Renewal Immersions

 - Have approximately 3-15 years of experience in ministry since graduation and ordination.

-- Are able to participate in the full scope of the year-long program – both the onsite and ongoing community.
+- Are able to participate in the full scope of the two-year program – both the onsite and ongoing community.

-- Participants will be asked to assess their experience of spiritual renewal over the course of the year.
+- Participants will be asked to assess their experience of spiritual renewal over the course of the two years.

 Applications will be open for the 2024 Cohort, October 15, 2023 – January 31, 2024.